LoneFalconer/LoneFalconer/README.md

 ## Hi there 👋

+* My name is LoneFalconer and I am a student at CSU.
+* I am currently learning about working in a team enviorment in CS 314.

 <!--
 **LoneFalconer/LoneFalconer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.